 Wood pellet stoves

-While not seen much in Australia yet, I understand that wood pellet stoves are very popular in other countries such as the USA.
+While not seen much in Australia yet, I understand that wood pellet heaters are very popular in other countries such as the USA.
 The wood pellets are usually made from sawdust waste from mills that has been compacted.
-Wood pellet stoves are reported to be incredibly efficient, offering combustion efficiencies of over 90%!
+Wood pellet heaters are reported to be incredibly efficient, offering combustion efficiencies of over 90%!
 Emissions are also said to be very low in comparison to other forms of combustion heating.
 Wood pellets can also be burned in normal slow combustion heaters and potbelly stoves, but without such high levels of efficiency.

 Selecting a wood heater